b-lukaszuk/haskell_luzne_zadanka/book1/ch11/README.md

 Write a function to tell us the manufacturer of a piece of data:

 <pre>
-getmanu :: Vehicle -> Manufacturer
+getManu :: Vehicle -> Manufacturer
-getmanu = undefined
+getManu = undefined
 </pre>